-(a) In order to prevent evasion of the sales taxes and to aid in its administration, it is presumed that all sales and services by a person or entity engaging in business are subject to the sales tax.
+(a) In order to prevent evasion of the sales tax and to aid in its administration, it is presumed that all sales and services by a person or entity engaging in business are subject to the sales tax.

-(b) The application of the tax levied under this Code shall be broadly construed and shall favor inclusion rather than exclusion.
+(b) The application of the tax levied to be collected under this Code shall be broadly construed and shall favor inclusion rather than exclusion.

-(c) Exemptions from the tax levied under this Code or from the taxing jurisdiction shall be narrowly construed against the claimant and allowed only when such exemption clearly falls within an exemption defined in this Code or the taxing jurisdiction's Code.
+(c) Exemptions from the tax levied to be collected under this Code or from the taxing jurisdiction shall be narrowly construed against the claimant and allowed only when such exemption clearly falls within an exemption defined in this Code orin the taxing member jurisdiction's code.

-(d) The scope of this Code shall apply to remote sellers or marketplace facilitators, delivering products or services to Member municipalities adopting this Code, within the state of Alaska.
+(d) The scope of this Code shall apply to remote sellers or marketplace facilitators, delivering products or services into member municipalities adopting this Code, within the State of Alaska.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.040 Title to Collected Sales Tax.
+4.30.040 Title to collected sales tax.

-Upon collection by the remote seller or marketplace facilitator, title to collected sales tax vests in the Commission for remittance to the taxing jurisdiction.
-The remote seller or marketplace facilitator remits collected sales tax to the Commission on behalf of the taxing jurisdiction, from whom that power is delegated, in trust for the taxing jurisdiction and is accountable to the Commission and taxing jurisdiction.
+Upon collection by the remote seller or marketplace facilitator, title to collected sales tax vests in the Commission for remittance to the taxing-member jurisdiction.
+The remote seller or marketplace facilitator remits collected sales tax to the Commission on behalf of the taxing-member jurisdiction, from whom that power is delegated, in trust for the taxing member jurisdiction and is accountable to the Commission and taxing jurisdiction.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.050 Imposition - Rate.
+4.30.050 Imposition Collection - Rate.

-(a) To the fullest extent permitted by law, a sales tax is levied and assessed on all remote sales where delivery is made within the local taxing jurisdiction(s) that is a Member, within the state of Alaska.
+(a) To the fullest extent permitted by law, a-the sales tax is-levied and assessed by the member jurisdiction shall be collected on all remote sales where delivery is made within the local taxing jurisdiction(s) that is amembermember jurisdiction, within the State of Alaska.

-(b) The applicable tax shall be added to the sales price.
+(b) The applicable tax shall be added to the sales price as provided in the member jurisdiction's sales tax code, based on Point of Delivery.

-(c) The tax rate added to the sale price shall be the tax rate for the taxing jurisdiction(s) where the property or product is sold, or service that was rendered is received, and based on the date the property or product was sold or the date the service rendered was received.
+(c) The tax rate added to the sale price shall be the tax rate for the taxing member jurisdiction(s) where the property or product is sold, or service that was rendered is received, and based on the date the property or product was sold or the date the service rendered was received.

-(d) An Address and Tax Rate Database will be made available to remote sellers and marketplace facilitators, indicating the appropriate tax rate to be applied.
+(d) An address and tax rate database will be made available to remote sellers and marketplace facilitators, indicating the appropriate tax rate to be applied.